FAQ

 Expressions of Interest are reviewed on receipt to the NZSO.

-Following an initial screening by the Senior Manager: Commercial & Partnership Programmes, an ad hoc panel of NZSO staff and players will review the application and supporting evidence.
+Following an initial screening by the Producer: Commercial & Partnership Programmes, an ad hoc panel of NZSO staff and players will review the application and supporting evidence.
 The group will usually include (but is not limited to):

-NZSO’s Concert Master, Director: Artistic Planning, Director: Commercial & Fundraising, Senior Manager: Commercial & Partnership Programmes and player representatives when required.
+NZSO’s Concert Master, Director: Artistic Planning, Director: Commercial & Fundraising, Consultant: Recording and Commercial Ventures and player representatives when required.

-The process is overseen by the Senior Manager: Commercial & Partnerships, who leads the project both internally and externally.
+The process is overseen by the Producer: Commercial & Partnership Programmes, who leads the project both internally and externally.

 What happens next if my project is approved for inclusion in the programme?